WATER & ICE SAFETY

 - Wear wading shoes or tennis shoes with wool, polypropylene, pile or neoprene socks.

-- Never take your boat over a low-head dam.
+- Never take your boat over a

 - Portage (carry) your boat around any section of water about which you feel uncertain.